 Does it demotivate me?

 Yes and no. I noticed it’s all too easy to be influenced by negative news about China.
-And here in Europe, almost everything I read about China is negative. (“We” are of what China might become in the future when it decides the rules of the new world order).
+And here in Europe, almost everything I read about China is framed negatively.
 However, our understanding of China is still very limited.

 Ultimately, it’s my own choice to pay attention to this negative and biased news or not.
 I prefer listening to an insightful China podcast, talking to locals or reading a serious book about China.
 My goal has always been to stay open-minded and understand different perspectives.